promptfoo/promptfoo/site/docs/configuration/guide.md

 ```

 :::tip
-To learn more about assertions, see docs on configuring [expected outputs](/docs/configuration/expected-outputs).
+To learn more about assertions, see docs on configuring [assertions and metrics](/docs/configuration/expected-outputs).
 :::

 ## Import providers from separate files